MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

 > [!TIP]
 > Azure provides infrastructure for you to monitor billing and budgets.
 For more information about monitoring Azure AI services, see [Plan and manage costs for Azure AI services](/azure/ai-services/plan-manage-costs).

+## Prerequisites

++ Connectivity over a public endpoint, unless your search service meets the creation date, tier, and region requirements for private connections to an Azure AI multi-service account.

+> [!NOTE]
+> If your Azure AI resource is configured to use a private endpoint, Azure AI Search can connect [using a shared private link](search-indexer-howto-access-private.md) if the search service was created after April 3, 2024 and is in a region that provides higher capacity computing power and is on a supported tier.
+For more information, see the requirements for using shared private links.

 ## Bill through a keyless connection

 [!INCLUDE [Feature preview](./includes/previews/preview-generic.md)]